 Enrolling in a course

-Enrollment is currently open for two offerings in 2022:
+Enrollment is currently open for:

 - September 13th, 20th, and 27th in Corydon (Wayne County) from 6-8 pm

-- To register for one of these offerings, please use this link.
+- To register, please use this link.

 If you are interested in enrolling in a course in a different location, please contact Adam Janke at firstname.lastname@example.org.
 We are actively looking for small groups (12-25 people) to offer the training with, so if you have such a group or could assemble it, we are interested in working with you.